Build Your Minimalist Wardrobe That Lasts For Years

-By fixing, when a piece of clothing gets damaged, you’re extending its lifetime and reduce your waste creation.
+By fixing, when a piece of clothing gets damaged, you’re extending its lifetime and reducing your waste creation.

 This way you have eliminated the need to buy something new and contributed to a cleaner environment.

-Now, it’s time to see what your minimalist wardrobe is missing, or you want to improve.
+Now, it’s time to see what your minimalist wardrobe is missing, or what you want to improve.